 Owl’s Nest Recovery Community is an addiction treatment center based on traditional 12-steps philosophy.
 The entire staff of the center is comprised of people who have gone through addiction treatment, which gives them a unique insight into the problems that patients have.
 Therefore, they can provide understanding and guidance to those in need.

-The center was founded back in 2001, as an alternative to conventional treatment centers.
-Although it is based on 12-steps program, the emphasis is on responsibility, community, and discipline.
+This drug rehab South Carolina center was founded back in 2001 as an alternative to conventional treatment centers.
+Although it is based on a 12-steps program, the emphasis is on responsibility, community, and discipline.

 Owl’s Nest Recovery Community offers two types of residential treatment:

-- Intensive residential treatment program lasts minimum 28 days and includes group therapy sessions, workshops based on 12-steps program, equine therapy, and creative writing.
+- An intensive residential treatment program lasts a minimum of 28 days and includes group therapy sessions, workshops based on a 12-steps program, equine therapy, and creative writing.